telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ## Columns

-The following table lists the **Live Traffic** columns and the key information they display.
+The following table lists the **Live Traffic** columns and the information they display.
+Apart from just being a descriptive tag, each column name can be applied as a matching condition filter (for example, you can create a filter that matches TLS Version column values and apply actions applicable only for a session with TLS 1.3).

 <table style=" width: 100%">
     <colgroup>